Han1s/Coding-Notes/Udemy--Linux.md

 - **IP** - internet protocol.
 Identifies computer in the site
 - **Subnet mask** - 32-bit number that masks an IP address and divides the the IP into network address and host address.
 - **Gateway** - which route to pick to send traffic in and out
-  - the ip adcress of hte modem is the gateway
+  - the IP address of the modem is the gateway
 - **Static vs DHCP**
   - static address is assigned dedicated IP address.
 Does not change on reboot
   - DHCP the address changes randomly every time the system reboots.